Rudolph Valentino: Marriage to Natacha Rambova

+Sexuality

+Valentino and Pola Negri won first prize in a costume party held at the Biltmore Hotel in 1926.

 From the time he died in 1926 until the 1960s, Valentino's sexuality was not generally questioned in print.
-At least four books, including the notoriously libelous Hollywood Babylon, suggested that he may have been gay despite his marriage to Rambova.
-For some, the marriages to Acker and Rambova, as well as the relationship with Pola Negri, add to the suspicion that Valentino was gay and that these were "lavender marriages".
+At least four books, including the notoriously libelous Hollywood Babylon, suggested that he may have been gay despite his marriages.
+For some, his unions to Jean Acker and Natacha Rambova add to the suspicion that Valentino was gay and that these were "lavender marriages".

-Some claim that Valentino had a relationship with Ramón Novarro, despite Novarro stating they barely knew each other.
-Hollywood Babylon recounts a story that Valentino had given Novarro an art deco dildo as a gift, which was found stuffed in his throat at the time of his murder.
-It is believed that no such gift existed.
-There were also claims that he may have had relationships with both roommates Paul Ivano and Douglas Gerrad, as well as Norman Kerry, and openly gay French theatre director and poet Jacques Hébertot.
-However, Ivano maintained that it was untrue and both he and Valentino were heterosexual.
-Biographers Emily Leider and Allan Ellenberger generally agree that he was most likely straight.
+Some writers have speculated that Valentino had a romantic relationship with Mexican actor Ramón Novarro, despite Novarro stating they barely knew each other.
+Sensational accounts—most notably in Hollywood Babylon—claimed that Valentino had given Novarro an art-deco dildo, allegedly discovered at the time of Novarro's murder; historians generally agree that no such object existed and regard the story as unfounded.

+Additional claims have suggested that Valentino may have had relationships with roommates Paul Ivano and Douglas Gerrard, as well as with Norman Kerry and French theatre director Jacques Hébertot.
+Ivano, however, denied these assertions, stating that both he and Valentino were heterosexual.
+Biographers Emily Leider and Allan Ellenberger generally conclude that Valentino was most likely heterosexual.

-There was further supposed evidence that Valentino was gay; documents in the estate of the late author Samuel Steward indicated that Valentino and Steward were sexual partners.
-However, evidence found in Steward's claim was subsequently found to be false, as Valentino was in New York on the date Steward claimed a sexual encounter occurred in Ohio.
+Assertions of further evidence regarding Valentino's sexuality arose from documents in the estate of author Samuel Steward, which claimed that he and Valentino had been sexually involved.
+The account was later disputed after records showed that Valentino was in New York on the date Steward said the encounter occurred in Ohio, undermining the claim's credibility.

-Shortly before his death, Valentino was dating Ziegfeld Follies showgirl Marion Wilson Benda while he was also involved in a relationship with actress Pola Negri.
+Shortly before his death, Valentino was dating Ziegfeld Follies showgirl Marion Wilson Benda while he was also involved in a relationship with Polish actress Pola Negri.
 Upon his death, Negri made a scene at his funeral, claiming they had been engaged, in spite of the fact that Valentino himself had never mentioned this engagement to anyone.